Homicide suspect captured in Arkansas

 FORT SMITH, Ark.
-(KFTA) — A Tennessee homicide suspect has been captured in western Arkansas.
+(KNWA) — A Tennessee homicide suspect has been captured in western Arkansas.

 Xavier Holloway Jr., 26, was taken into custody on January 9, 2020 by the US Marshals Western Arkansas Fugitive Task Force (WATF).